HOW DOES ACUPUNCTURE FOR PAIN WORK?

 Closely related to this is a theory relating to fascial release, which has yet to be fully investigated in the West.
 The fascia is the thin covering surrounding your muscles and separating them from each other.
-Sometimes pain can be caused by the fascia not smoothly relating to each other.
+Sometimes chronic pain can be caused by the fascia not smoothly relating to each other.
 A lesser-known fact about our fascia and our bones is that they are piezoelectric.
-This means that mechanical stress, like pressing, flexing, stretching, or stimulating them with acupuncture needles, may not only smooth out the fascia, but can even set off electrical charges or impulses across the fascia.
+This means that mechanical stress, like pressing, flexing, stretching, or stimulating them with acupuncture needles, may not only smooth out the fascia but can even set off electrical charges or impulses across the fascia.
 Theories suggest that these impulses send signals to other parts of the fascia and muscle, or even to the peripheral or central nervous system.
-This can account for both local and distant effects from simple small needle manipulations in the hands and feet.
+This can account for both local and distant effects from simple small acupuncture needles with proper manipulations in the hands and feet.

 Spine Health, Gate Control Theory of Pain